 - Certain agreements or concerted practices which may affect trade within the United Kingdom and have as their object or effect the prevention, restriction or distortion of competition within the United Kingdom (Section 2 of the Competition Act, often referred to as ‘the Chapter I prohibition’);

 - The abuse of a dominant position in a market if it may affect trade within the United Kingdom (Section 18 of the Competition Act often referred to as ‘the Chapter II prohibition’).

-These provisions may be enforced by the OFT who may give directions for bringing the infringement to an end and impose penalties of up to 10 per cent of the turnover of the undertaking involved.
+These provisions may be enforced by the CMA who may give directions for bringing the infringement to an end and impose penalties of up to 10 per cent of the turnover of the undertaking involved.
 Similar powers are exercisable by the regulators in the telecommunications, electricity, gas, water, railways and air traffic services sectors.